StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 1. My mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his knowledge and clear direction (it was he who made it very clear that a detailed set of mockups were vital - this is knowledge I will keep with me for the rest of my career!)
 2. My friends [Scott](https://www.facebook.com/scott.mckellar.399) and [Magoo](https://www.facebook.com/carlos.fandango.56232), who I consulted before I started the FSD course, and gave me the confidence to go for it!
+3. Annie for being the most supportive person ever!